INVESTING ESSENTIALS

 Over time, having an adequate emergency fund can give you peace of mind and a fallback plan in case of a job loss or market downturn.
 Once you’ve built up a generous reserve, keeping the money in the right place can help you maintain its value.

-2 You could lose money by investing in the Thrivent Money Market Fund.
-Although the Thrivent Money Market Fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
-An investment in the Thrivent Money Market Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-The Thrivent Money Market Fund’s sponsor has no legal obligation to provide financial support to the Thrivent Money Market Fund, and you should not expect that the sponsor will provide financial support to the Thrivent Money Market Fund at any time.
+2 You could lose money by investing in the Fund.
+Although the Fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
+An investment in the Fund is not a bank account and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The Fund's sponsor is not required to reimburse the Fund for losses, and you should not expect that the sponsor will provide financial support to the Fund at any time, including during periods of market stress.

 The concepts presented are intended for educational purposes only.
 This information should not be considered investment advice or a recommendation of any particular security, strategy, or product.